-Caroline Boswell is a new faculty member in Humanistic Studies and History.
+Caroline Boswell is a faculty member in Humanistic Studies and History.
 We thought you might like to know a little more about your professor and colleague, so we asked her a few questions about herself.

 Where did you go to college?